-For CELBANPrep Writing IENs are encouraged to write both incident reports and assessment reports.
-Each assignment is reviewed several times, by a writing coach for the Writing Tutoring.
+For CELBANPrep Wonderful Writing IENs are encouraged to write both incident reports and assessment reports.
+When hiring one-on-one coaching, each assignment is reviewed several times, by a writing coach.
 Every once in a while I read a report that stands out.
 I am posting this one online, with permission from the writer.

 Please pay attention to the following: